lauren-mods/Valheim-modding/Backupheim/README.md

 ## What does it do?

 Backupheim is a batch file that you run (double click) to update either your world files, your character files, or both.

+It **does not work while the game is running**.
+You must close the game to run Backupheim.

 It **does not currently back up cloud saves**.
 There is a beta which may or may not work.
 If you can help with testing, please respond to the issue [here](https://github.com/lauren-mods/Valheim-modding/issues/2).